Nexmo/nexmo-developer/_documentation/conversation/code-snippets/member/delete-member.md

 # Delete a Member

-In this code snippet you will see how to delete a Member.
+In this code snippet you learn how to delete a Member.

 ## Example